tlvince/tlvince.github.io/contact.md

 If you'd like to contact me, you can always email me on: <mailto:hello@tlvince.com>

-You my also find me on:
+You may also find me on:

 - [Twitter][]
 - [Flickr][] (best viewed on [Fluidr][])